rockobonaparte/cloaca/manual.md

 ## Emedding

+## Working With The Scheduler

+### ScheduledTaskRecord
+When you schedule a task, you will get a TaskEventRecord as a receipt.
+The task won't immediately run; the scheduler has to be ticked using
+Tick().
+This give you some time to, say, inject variables into the context using the receipt's Frame.

+There is an ExtraMedadata object field you can use to assign some stuff to identify particular tasks.
+This is because some event handlers will receive all variety of these and have disassociated what came from where.
+This can be particularly use when logging errors.
+Maybe you don't want your stream-of-conscious typing into the REPL to get echoed into the log, so you can have your hook to the log suppress them.

+Since the whole system is running asynchronously, the submission doesn't block and things just keep going.
+Also, errors normally just get buried because the exceptions from them have nowhere above them to escape.
+Hence, task completion and task exceptions are sent to the receipt, which has events associated with it that'll then fire:

+* WhenTaskCompleted(TaskEventRecord): Called in normal script termination.
+The record is the receipt of the task that finished.
+* WhenTaskExceptionEscaped(TaskEventRecord, ExceptionDispatchInfo).
+The TaskEventRecord is the receipt of the task that finished, and the
+    ExceptionDispatchInfo contains information about the failure.

+Attaching to WhenTaskExceptionEscaped is particularly useful to log scripting errors.

 ## Adding Functions
 If you wish to embed a .NET function into the runtime that's directly interacting with it, you will need to create a WrappedCodeObject for it.
 Here's an example from the REPL demo.
 We wanted to embed print() as a function that prints to a text box: